haroldcarr/haroldcarrdotcom/content/about/index.md

 **software**

-Harold Carr works on cloud infrastructure and blockchain scalability at Oracle.
-At Oracle he has also worked on InfiniBand transport and SOAP Web Service Technology.
+Harold Carr works in Oracle Labs on applications of verified credentials and zero-knowledge proofs.
+At Oracle he has also worked on blockchain scalability and safety proofs, cloud infrastructure, InfiniBand transport and SOAP Web Service Technology.
 He designed the pluggable transports, the asynchronous client and service APIs, and streaming I/O used in Oracle’s SOAP stack.

 At Sun Microsystems he was responsible for RMI-IIOP load-balancing and fail-over in the GlassFish Application Server.
 He designed the core architecture used in